The Challenge: Battle of the Exes

 The Challenge: Battle of the Exes is the 22nd season of the MTV reality game show, The Challenge.
-It takes place in the Dominican Republic and Iceland, with former cast members from MTV's The Real World, Road Rules, and The Challenge competing.
-A launch special, "The Pre-Game," premiered on January 11, 2012, explaining the previous history of how the couples broke up.
+It took place in the Dominican Republic and Iceland, with cast members from The Real World, Road Rules and The Challenge competing.
+A launch special, "The Pre-Game," premiered on January 11, 2012, explaining the history behind the couples.
 The season premiered on January 25, 2012, and concluded on April 4, 2012, with the Reunion special.

-After a seven-year-long absence from The Challenge, Mike "The Miz" Mizanin returned to the reality show as the host of the Battle of the Exes Reunion Special.

 This is the first edition of the Battle of the Exes series, with Battle of the Exes II following in 2015.